 Multi-baggers with growth companies

 A keystone post on investing.
-Buy well, buy low, keep validating and hold long of growth companies has been my main strategy.
+Buy well, buy low, keep validating and hold long of growth companies have been my main strategy.
 It explains my approach and rationale for investing in growth companies.
 Companies that can grow consistently over a long period will see their share price appreciate substantially.
 It is possible and rewarding in the longer term.

 Market crashes are opportunities not to be wasted!